triton-inference-server/server/docs/client.rst

-The pre-built libraries can be used on the corresponding host system (for example Ubuntu-16.04 or Ubuntu-18.04) or you can install them into the TensorRT Inference Server container to have both the clients and server in the same container::
+The pre-built libraries can be used on the corresponding host system (for example Ubuntu-16.04 or Ubuntu-18.04) or you can install them into the Triton Inference Server container to have both the clients and server in the same container::

   $ mkdir clients